 Very few people in the aviation world are more recognized than Gene Soucy.
 Performing in air shows all over the world for more than 45 years, Gene has won more awards than any other active air show pilot.
-In addition to being on 2 US Aerobatic Championship teams, he has also won 3 US and 3 Canadian Aerobatic Championships in addition to numerous Showmanship, Lifetime Achievement, and awards of excellence.

 Gene is no stranger to Owensboro.
-Gene flew in Owensboro numerous times back in the late 70’s with the Red Devil’s Aerobatic Team during some of Owensboro’s hydroplane race weekends and we are thrilled to have him back in 2017.
+Gene flew in Owensboro numerous times back in the late 70’s with the Red Devil’s Aerobatic Team during some of Owensboro’s hydroplane race weekends and we are thrilled to have him back in 2018.

 Now Gene performs in his "Showcat", a Grumman biplane originally used exclusively in the agricultural environment as a crop duster.
 Gene brings his decades of aerobatic thrills experience to Owensboro’s riverfront on Saturday and Sunday in addition to his “Fireflight” nighttime pyrotechnic show to the Owensboro Regional Airport on Friday night.